HOW MUCH DO WELDERS MAKE: SALARY, TYPES & DUTIES

 Advantages of this type of training include being able to learn from experienced instructors in a safe and supportive environment, as well as having the ability to ask questions and practice with industry-preferred equipment.
 Additionally, completing a training program like this not only provides you with valuable skills you’ll need to know, but it can also help you stand out when applying for jobs.

 Graduates of UTI’s program are prepared to test for welding certifications from organizations such as the industry standard American Welding Society, which may allow them to further advance in their career.
-Certifications like this are essential if you want to advance in the field, for example into a certified welding inspector role.
+Certifications like this are essential if you want to advance in the field, for example into a certified welding inspector role.6

-How Long Does It Take to Become a Welder?
+How Long Does It Take To Become a Welder?

 How long it takes to become a welder depends on the path taken to get there.
 While some candidates without experience may have luck getting hired as an apprentice, as mentioned above, most employers prefer those who have attended a training or credentialing program.

-Even candidates with a technical education will require continued on-the-job training but may enter the field with a grasp on blueprints, shop math, project planning, safety standards and more, easing their transition into the workforce.
+Even candidates with a technical education will require continued on-the-job training but may enter the field with a grasp of blueprints, shop math, project planning, safety standards and more, easing their transition into the workforce.

 Most welding training programs last at least one year.
 UTI's welding school can be completed in just 36 weeks – less than nine months!

 Not to mention, graduates will have help identifying and applying for potential career opportunities!
 Our Career Services department has connections with employers across the nation.
-They even help students perfect their resumes and practice interviewing to ensure they’re prepared to confidently pursue entry-level roles after they graduate.
+They even help students fine-tune their resumes and practice interviewing to ensure they’re prepared to confidently pursue entry-level roles after they graduate.

-How Much Do Welders Make?
+How Much Do Welders Make a Year?

 According to the BLS, the nation’s aging infrastructure will require the expertise of welders to help rebuild bridges, highways and buildings.
-Additionally, the construction of new power generation facilities and pipelines transporting natural gas and oil may result in new jobs.
+Additionally, the construction of new power-generation facilities and pipelines transporting natural gas and oil may result in new jobs.

 Basic welding skills are shared across industries, so different types of welders can easily transfer from one industry to another, depending on where they are most needed.
 For example, welders with experience in the construction industry may also be able to find work in an auto repair shop or vice versa.